mohammadabk2/KeepTasks/README.md

 1. add functionality to the normal and urgent buttons
 1. ~~add functionality to the clear history button~~
 1. ~~add the valid date ability~~
+1. change the filter buttons to be a list added by the user
-1. add setting alarms and maybe sending a notification
+1. add setting alarms
+1. maybe sending a notification
 1. add the ability to edit tasks by having the createtask show again with all the details there
 1. add the ability to import/export the database
 1. polish gui in every page make everyhting fit better all around and have the same size